20 Top-Rated Day Trips from Valletta

 Naxxar was once a sleepy farming village, but urbanization expanded the town and has linked Mosta and Naxxar together (a short bus ride or drive away).

-Legend has it that Saint Paul first received and dried his robes over the fire after the shipwreck here (Naxxar means "to hang clothes to dry").
-Saint Paul is also said to have preached at this site.
-In the saint's honor, at the center of town, is the 17th-century Church of Saint Paul, with a grand Baroque facade and an elaborate Neoclassical interior.
+Legend has it that Saint Paul first received and dried his robes here after his shipwreck.
+(Naxxar means "to hang clothes to dry.")
+In the saint's honor, at the center of town, the 17th-century Church of Saint Paul features a grand Baroque facade and an elaborate Neoclassical interior.

-Another highlight of the palace is its fine-dining restaurant, Luna, which serves gourmet Italian cuisine for lunch and dinner on the inviting garden terrace or in the elegant dining room.
+The Palazzo Parisio also has an elegant fine-dining restaurant, Luna, which serves haute cuisine on weekend evenings.
 Luna has won "Top Ambience" awards because of its romantic setting.
-The palace also offers a traditional English afternoon tea experience with handmade pastries and dainty sandwiches served on three-tiered towers.
+The palace also offers a traditional English afternoon tea experience (Tuesday through Sunday) with handmade pastries and dainty finger sandwiches served on three-tiered towers.

 9. Hagar Qim Temples

 This prehistoric megalithic site is one of the most fascinating places to visit in Malta.
-Constructed between 3600 BC and 3200 BC (predating the Pyramids of Egypt and Stonehenge in England), the Hagar Qim Temples are designated as a UNESCO World Heritage Site.
+Constructed between 3600 BCE and 3200 BCE (predating the Pyramids of Egypt and Stonehenge in England), the Hagar Qim Temples are designated as a UNESCO World Heritage Site.

 Standing on a rocky promontory with amazing views of the Mediterranean Sea, the site evokes a sense of mystery and awe.
 Monumental stone blocks (as tall as five meters) attest to the gigantic proportion of the ancient temples.
 One of the megaliths weighs nearly 20 tons.